Artificial Neural Networks#

 Updating Model Parameters#

-The derivatives for each of the model parameters are the gradients, so we are ready to use gradient descent optimization with the addition of,
+The loss derivatives with respect to each of the model parameters are the gradients, so we are ready to use gradient descent optimization with the addition of,

 One strategy is to start with a high learning rate and then to decrease the learning rate over the iterations